phil-lewis-exe/UoE-Python-Session01-Task/README.md

    * Select the **Codespaces** tab.
    * Click **Create codespace on main** to launch your cloud-based VS Code editor.
 This might take a minute or two to build for the first time.

-### Part 2: Navigating Your Workspace in the Terminal
+## Navigating Your Workspace in the Terminal

 Your Codespace provides a ready-to-use development environment.
 The terminal is a powerful tool for navigating this environment and managing files.